ThomasMBury/thomasbury.net/content/authors/admin/_index.md

 highlight_name: true
 ---

-Thomas Bury is an applied mathematician, data scientist, and TEDx speaker, currently working in the Faculty of Medicine, McGill University.
-His research applies mathematics and artificial intelligence to the natural sciences, including medicine, ecology and the climate.
-He is currently developing methods to better predict and classify cardiac arrhythmia.
-Besides <a href="https://www.thomasbury.net/#publications">research</a>, he writes on Medium for <a href="https://medium.com/@thomasbury" target="_blank">Towards Data Science</a> and teaches a range of <a href="/teaching">courses</a>.
+Thomas Bury is an applied mathematician working on tools to better understand tipping points in complex systems (see his <a href="https://www.thomasbury.net/#talks">TEDx talk</a> for an overview).
+He currently works in the Faculty of Medicine at McGill University where the goal is to better predict a tipping point in the human heart---a cardiac arrhythmia.
+This work is in collaboration with cardiologists and experimental scientists.
+Besides <a href="https://www.thomasbury.net/#publications">research</a>, he is a technical author for the Medium publication <a href="https://medium.com/@thomasbury" target="_blank">Towards Data Science</a> and teaches a range of graduate and undergraduate <a href="/teaching">courses</a>.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/thomas_bury_cv.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}